 A collaboration between architect Norman Foster and Fernando Romero Enterprises has won the competition to design the new international airport in Mexico.

-Globant, the Argentine technology services company founded by a group of four friends in 2003, has filed papers to begin trading on the New York Stock Exchange in 2014.
-It would be the first IPO for a Latin American company since 2011.
+Globant, the Argentine technology services company founded by a group of four friends in 2003, has filed papers to begin trading on the New York Stock Exchange.
+It would be the first IPO for a Latin American company in almost 5 years.